 Seven strategies to extend runway without killing growth

 Extending runway doesn’t mean abandoning growth ambitions.
 The goal is becoming more efficient with every dollar spent, not stopping spending altogether.
+The fractional CFO advantage for growing businesses is that strategic financial leadership helps you improve operational efficiency so you can allocate resources wisely and maximize impact.

 - Improve net revenue retention before cutting costs